BruggenLab/starter-hugo-research-group/content/contact/contactzh.md

 #  coordinates:
 #    latitude: '46.829420'
 #    longitude: '9.857030'
   directions: Enter the building and find us at the thrid floor
   office_hours:
-    - 'Monday 10:00 to 13:00'
+    - 'Tuesday 10:00 to 13:00'
-    - 'Wednesday 09:00 to 10:00'
+    - 'Thursday 13:00 to 17:00'

   # Automatically link email and phone or display as text?
   autolink: true